 When we look at the very different fates that people on the planet have, then it is easy to think that the Earth is a very unjust place.
 A child is born in a war zone such as Syria and lives a miserable life in fear, deprivation and hunger.
 At the age of 6 he is hit by a bomb and dies.

-Another child is born in Norway to affluent parents.
+Another child is born in Norway to loving and affluent parents.
 He is surrounded by love and care, he goes to school and learns a lot, he has many friends and lives in peace and harmony.
 He gets a good education, then a fine job in which he earns a lot of money, he finds his soulmate and lives to a ripe old age.

 If we believe in the one-life theory, then these lives are the only ones the beings in question ever get.
 One life is miserable, another life is great.
 That looks like a huge injustice ruled by chance.